mvolkmann/blog/src/smalltalk/41-morphic.md

 The location of a morph is represented by a `MorphicTranslation` object that has the instance properties `deltaX` and `deltaY`.

+Each morph can store additional properties in its `properties` instance variable which holds a reference to a `Dictionary` of key/value pairs.

 ## Creating and Modifying Morphs